-Melissa Barnes served with Jacksonville Children's Chorus for several years prior to moving to Alabama in 2010.
-She returned to Jacksonville and to the JCC as a Training Choir Conductor in 2014, taught Vocal Exploration classes, was the Lyric Choir Conductor and now is Mr. Dailey's Assistant Conductor for our upper choirs.
+Melissa Barnes has served many different roles with the JCC Artistic Staff over the past decade.
+In 2006 she began her career with the JCC as the inaugural Training Choir Conductor and has also served as Vocal Exploration Instructor and Lyric Choir Conductor.
+Last year, Melissa was Mr. Dailey’s Assistant Conductor for our upper choirs, and this year she is the Treble Choir Conductor.
 Melissa received her Vocal Performance degree with additional studies in music education from University of Mobile.
 She also studied at University of Southern Mississippi where she was a proud member of the Marching Pride.

-Melissa brings over 25 years' experience in both performing and teaching all ages from preschool to adults.
-Her personal vocal performance experience includes leading roles in "Amahl and the Night Visitors," "H.M.S.
-Pinafore," "Mikado," Handel's "Messiah,"& John Rutter's "Requiem."
-She enjoys performing but has found her passion in guiding children to discover and develop their talents and creativity.
+Melissa brings over 25 years’ experience in both performing and teaching music to students of all ages from preschool to adults in both private studio and school settings.
+Melissa still enjoys performing but has found her passion in guiding children to discover and develop their talents and creativity.
 It is her desire to assist in developing a high-quality choral music program while teaching not only musical and cognitive skills, but social development, self-discipline, teamwork, and community involvement.
 Her desire is to teach her singers by example to strive for excellence in everything they do.

 KATHERINE (KT) BOLING